MAleksandr89/MAleksandr89/README.md

 # Hi, I'm Aleksandr 👋
-Middle Software Engineer > 3 years of commertial experience.
-I have good knowledge in backend development on Python.
+Middle Software Engineer with over 2 years of commercial experience in frontend development.
+Proficient in JavaScript, HTML, and related technologies.
+Also have basic knowledge of backend development using Python.
-I also know some about fronted: js, html and etc.

 Email:  amakunin@list.ru